pacostas/kube-service-bindings-examples/src/rhea/README.md

 1. Click on the pod -> left sidebar -> Resources -> View logs as shown on the image below.
    ![RabbitMQ pod deployed](./readme-assets/rabbitmq-pod-deployed.png)
-1. Click on the terminal tab and set below command
+1. Click on the terminal tab and set the below command

    ```
    rabbitmq-plugins enable rabbitmq_amqp1_0